I only recently discovered toilet paper tablets. Now that I know about them, I wonder how we all managed without TP tabs for so long.

-- Ideally you have a waterproof diaper cover for your baby.
-I used Thirsties Due Wraps (Amazon Link) for both my kids.
+- Ideally, you have a waterproof diaper cover for your baby.
 They don’t leak and can easily be wiped if they get a bit dirty.

-- If you don’t have a cover and it’s an emergency situation, you can just use panties.
+- If you don’t have a cover and it’s an emergency, you can just use panties.

 - Put a folded cloth diaper into the diaper cover.
-A folded towel or rag will work in an emergency situation.
+A folded towel or rag will work in an emergency.